HaoyanSu/Test/8010/faq.md

 Q:
 What is an AI poster generator and what does this one do?
 A:
 An AI poster generator like this one creates visual posters based on your ideas.
 You can enter a text prompt or pair it with up to 3 images, and the generator brings your concept to life automatically.
-It’s designed for anyone—no design experience needed—and the whole process happens online, so you don’t have to install anything.
+It's designed for anyone—no design experience needed—and the whole process happens online, so you don't have to install anything.
 ===
 Q:
 Is the AI poster generator free to use?